Architecture-Mechanism/.github/profile/README.md

 --------------------------------------------------------------------------------------------------------

-## ⚡ Research Domains in Algorithm Model
+## ⚡ Research Domains in Architecture & Mechanism

 Explore our ongoing research domains, where we delve into cutting-edge advancements and innovation in the field of algorithm and model creation: